-- 1. The subject of linguistic analysis of the text.

-- 2. Text as an object of investigation.

-- 3. Text as a highest communicative unit.

-- 4. Definitions of the text.

-- 5. The subject of philological analysis of the text itself.

-- 6. Basics linguistic analysis of a text.

-- 7. Categories of a text.

-- 8. Logical relations within a work of fiction.

-- 9. Fiction and non-fiction texts.

-- 10. Interpretation of the text.
-Understanding and meaning of the text.
+- 1. The subject of linguistic analysis of the text. - 2.
+Text as an object of investigation. - 3.
+Text as a highest communicative unit. - 4.
+Definitions of the text. - 5.
+The subject of philological analysis of the text itself. - 6.
+Basics linguistic analysis of a text. - 7.
+Categories of a text. - 8.
+Logical relations within a work of fiction - 9.
+Analysis of a literary text.
+Understanding and meaning of the text. - 10.
+Different historical periods of development of modern linguistic science.